sbasu276/FocusMAE/README.md

-We provide our training and testing scripts as examples which can be used as follows
+Additionally, we provide our training and testing scripts as examples which can be used as follows
 ```bash scripts/finetune_train.sh```